SlavkoKrucaj/swift-rail/README.md

 ### Options

 Mandatory options for all of the commands are

 - `--test_classes=''` - regex for the path to swift tests
 - `--test_rail_username=''` - username for TestRail account
 - `--test_rail_password=''` - password for TestRail account
 - `--test_rail_url=''` -  url for TestRail account
 - `--run_id=''` - run_id for which you want to run the command

-When running report you additionaly have to pass location of the test_reports
-    - `--test-reports=''`

 ### Marking test cases